Namecard-ai/obsidian-agentmode-plugin/README.md

 An AI-powered assistant plugin for Obsidian (https://obsidian.md) that provides intelligent chat functionality with context-aware file integration.

 > **Important Notice**: This plugin connects to a proprietary backend API service to process requests and deliver AI-powered features.
 All chat messages and file contexts are transmitted to our backend servers for processing.
+For more information about data transmission, privacy practices, and how we protect your information, please refer to our [Security Policy](SECURITY.md).

 ## Key Features
 - **Context-Aware Conversations**: Seamlessly integrate vault files into your chat context